jerrychild999922/NYCU_2022_AI/HW1/README.md

 ## Introduction
-- use adaboost to implement face detection
+- face detection by implementing adaboost

 ## Reproducing Result
 1. put your own picture in "detect"